The Lands

 667CA - In the Sea Cities new kinds of mage arise with the development of specialist schools of magic.
 The first of these is the School of Illusion in Nartellfar.

-703CA – An army of Dwarves re-takes the Iron Mountains from its infestation of Orcs with help from Ivana (known as the Battle of the Orcs & Dwarves).
+703CA – An army of Dwarves re-takes the Iron Mountains from the Orcs with help from Ivana (known as the Battle of the Orcs & Dwarves).
 They convert the old iron mines of Mount Hammer into a new citadel for this revived colony.
 New deeper mines are dug.
 The Dwarves start trading with and even investing in the enterprises of the humans of Ivana.

 704CA - Orcs who survived the Battle of the Dwarves & Orcs flee towards the original homeland of the Border Mountains.
 Some bands get lost in the Greatwood Forest and are exterminated in the Battle of the Orcs & Elves.
 Most however return to the Border Mountains and start the second War of the Orcs & Goblins.
 These battle-hardened bands quickly take much territory.
 However at this time Hobgoblins are suddenly born among the Goblins and become powerful new warriors in this bloodthirsty war.

-712CA - In response to both growing travel between Rolania and Bordenia, and continuing bandit and Orcish activity between those nations, both nations construct a garrison in the valley of Allmeet to defend the overland route between Westara and the Eastern Expanse.
+712CA - In response to both growing travel between Rolania and Bordenia, and continuing bandit and Orcish activity between those nations, both nations station a combined garrison in the valley of Allmeet to defend the overland route between Westara and the Eastern Expanse.

 793CA - Trading along the coast from Nartellfar to Nerina City has grown markedly and with it has come piracy.
 Narman pirates are particularly concentrated in what are now named the Pirate Isles.